savonet/book/streaming.md

 and thus imposes that `s` should have mono audio.

-Because they have such an influence on types, an encoder is not a value as any other in Liquidsoap, and specific restrictions have to be imposed.
+Because is has such an influence on types, an encoder is not a value as any other in Liquidsoap, and specific restrictions have to be imposed.
 In particular, you cannot use variables or complex expressions in the parameters for the encoders.
 For instance, the following will not be accepted